 We hit the road at 10:00 am, usually quite late to start off, nonetheless, it was not too late.
 As a child, I used to travel along the NH-69 everyday, for school.
 Back then, it would take two hours before I reached school.
 It kind of sucked traveling to school so far everyday.
 And so, the most enjoyable moment used to be when the Kolar River would overflow due to heavy rainfall.
 The buses would avoid crossing over the bridges as the water would flow violently over the bridge and the movement would pause for a day or two.
 So, there would be no school for the day…For me, this was the time to stroll the routes through the jungles along the river.
 As I have an itchy feet and do not like sitting at a place for a long time, that was the only best way to make use of the day.

 Today, traveling along the same NH-69 takes only 30 minutes, as a double lane National Highway connects my village with the city.
 A small diversion to the left along the highway took us to the riverside I had discovered ages back.
 This was one of the spots where I would come during summers to beat the scorching heat.
 Not only was it a spot for taking a dip in the river, but also it was a great camping site.
 Surrounded with teak woods on the either side, it is an ideal site for an outdoor break.
-When I reached there, I was happy to see that the spot had improved a lot than before.
+When I reached there, I was happy to see that the spot had been improved upon than before.
+The bridge over the river was strengthened and the river was still the same.

 We found a shade under a teak tree and decided to set up the tent here.
 Right next to the river, the gentle breeze with the shade was a soothing experience.
 Far away from the hustle of the city, the place still remained surprisingly peaceful and serene.
 It reminded me of the times I shared here with my friends.